SimoSbara/samp-chatbot/README.md

 For compiling the samp-chatbot do ```make clean``` and ```make``` inside the main folder, binaries are inside bin/linux/Release.

 ## License
-This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for details

 ## Acknowledgments
 Project structure inspired from: